-2045 No-Build Forecasts (E+C)
+2045 No Build Forecasts (E+C)

-The analysis starts by evaluating the forecasted year 2045 population and employment levels with the transportation network that includes existing and programmed improvements - the No Build Network.
+The analysis starts by evaluating the forecasted year 2045 population and employment levels on model results for the network, which includes existing and programmed improvements - the No Build Network.
 The No-Build roadway network is the existing roadway system plus projects that are committed to be constructed based on available funding (existing + committed).
 Projects added to the existing network to comprise the No-Build network are typically those included in the VDOT Six-Year Improvement Program (SYIP).
 Since improvements are included in the travel demand model network, the programmed improvements that are included are limited to those that add capacity to the roadway system, such as additional lanes to existing roadways or roadways on new alignments.